Skip to main content

 Subskills

 .md files inside the skill directory (except SKILL.md) are registered as subskills.
-When the agent is dispatched as a worker, the subskill paths appear in the worker’s system prompt, which can read them with the read command as needed.
+When the agent is dispatched as a worker, subskill paths appear in the worker’s system prompt, which can read them as needed.

 Scripts

-Files in scripts/ are registered as executable skills in the worker.
-The system automatically infers the execution command based on the extension:
+Files in scripts/ are registered as executable skills on the worker.
+The system automatically infers the run command from the extension:

 ExtensionInferred Command